jthack/PIPE/readme2.md

 The problem is that it's easy to miss all the ways untrusted input can be consumed by an AI system, and it's easy to overlook how a feature can be used to impact security.

+_*Note: Technically for deception risks, only Untrusted Input is requied._

 Impactful functionality can be broken down into two major risk categories:

 **Unauthorized Data Access**